openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_ops_enabling.md

 * The process is quite similar to the previous one.
 You can skip already existing steps.
 * Main work is adding a new kernel and registering it from the kernel selector.
 * You may need to add a unit test for that new kernel.
-Specific kernel can be chosen with `build_option::force_implementations`.
+A specific kernel can be chosen with `build_option::force_implementations`.
 * It is not possible to specify a kernel from a functional test(IE).

 ## Writing OCL kernel

 ### Jitter

-In GPU OCL kernels, many conditional statements are processed with `#ifdef` so that it can be handled during compile-time.
+In GPU OCL kernels, many conditional statements are processed with `#ifdef` so that they can be handled during compile-time.
 The definitions are created with `jitter.cpp`.
 It is set during graph compilation.
 You can see generated macros, following the steps in [source dumps](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_gpu/docs/gpu_debug_utils.md#sources-dumps).
 Jitter also contains run-time parameters such as input and output size.
 Additional macros can be defined from the host-code of a kernel itself.
 For example, see the code snippet below.
 It passes `SUB_GROUP_SIZE` through macro definition through jitter.
 ```